 4. Don’t forget to experiment

-The one tip Kritika offers every YouTube creator is consistency.
-The one trick she stands by is experimenting.
+The one tip Kritika offers on how to create content for YouTube channel and make money out of it is consistency.
+The trick she stands by is experimenting.
 The online audience is deeper than the Mariana Trench and broader than the Amazon.
 You have to find your niche.

 5. Invest in equipment when you can